hellosign/hellosign-php-sdk/docs/Model/SubFormFieldsPerDocumentBase.md

 # # SubFormFieldsPerDocumentBase

 The fields that should appear on the document, expressed as an array of objects.
+(We&#39;re currently fixing a bug where this property only accepts a two-dimensional array.
+You can read about it here: &lt;a href&#x3D;&quot;/docs/placing-fields/form-fields-per-document&quot; target&#x3D;&quot;_blank&quot;&gt;Using Form Fields per Document&lt;/a&gt;.)

 **NOTE**: Fields like **text**, **dropdown**, **checkbox**, **radio**, and **hyperlink** have additional required and optional parameters.
 Check out the list of [additional parameters](/api/reference/constants/#form-fields-per-document) for these field types.